pbstark/EvoteID19-GA/Ms/gaEVID19.md

     - Higher rate for ballots cast on DREs
     - Higher in precincts with larger percentage of Black voters

-+ Evidence of unusual DRE behavior, using data from poll tapes
++ Evidence of unusual DRE behavior, using data from poll tapes in Winterville Train Depot precinct

+---

+## Differential Undervote Rate in Lt.
+Gov Contest

++ Hypothesis: the undervote rate in the Lt.
+Governor contest was significantly higher for DRE votes than for paper (absentee by mail) votes

++ Statistical test: assume that the number of undervotes in each contest is fixed, but randomly distributed across modes of voting (hypergeometric)

++ Data: reported vote totals by county and mode of voting, publically available from GA SoS website

 ---